-During fiscal year 2018, the deferred outflows of resources consist of deferred amounts from debt refunding and pensions.
-In fiscal year 2018, the deferred outflows of resources related to debt refunding decreased by \$1.9 million due to the recognition of deferred outflows from the Series 2016F and 2016G bond issues, partially offset by the amortization of the deferred amounts, while the deferred outflows relating to pensions decreased by \$6.7 million due to changes in proportion of the allocated pension liability and changes in actuarial assumptions used to calculate the pension liability.
+During fiscal years 2019 and 2018, the deferred outflows of resources consist of deferred amounts from debt refunding and pensions.
+In fiscal years 2019 and 2018, the deferred outflows of resources related to debt refunding decreased by \$2.9 million and \$1.9 million, respectively, due to the recognition of deferred outflows from the Series 2016F and 2016G bond issues, partially offset by the amortization of the deferred amounts, while the deferred outflows relating to pensions decreased by \$8.7 million and \$6.7 million, respectively, due to changes in proportion of the allocated pension liability and changes in actuarial assumptions used to calculate the pension liability.